MaximilianMcC/ncea-website/README.md

 - [ ] Code validation for `index.html`
 - [ ] Code validation for `events.html`
 - [ ] Final evaluation - Say how information from the planning, testing, and trialing of components helped develop a high quality outcome

+## What is Iterative improvement?
+Iterative improvement is when someone is constantly documenting and recording their interactions with the project.
+An example of this is adjusting or adding new features and then getting feedback from the client and stakeholders.
+With this feedback improvements on the work can be made.
+This process allows both sides to know what work they are doing, what work has been done, and how said work has been done at all times.
+The main way that this is shown is through trialing and testing.
+In a real world work environment, after each iteration the code would be pushed to some sort of version control system, such as GitHub, for review.
+Iterative improvement helps to create a better end-product.